rightson/shell-dev-env/README.md

 ### Tips

-1. The deploy.sh will append the ~/.shell-dev-env/rc template files to your ~/.bashrc, ~/.vimrc, and ~/.screernc individually.
+1. You could enable vundle in ~/.vimrc file
-2. You could customize your bashrc, vimrc, and screenrc in ~/.shell-dev-env/env/ directly.
+2. You could customize your bashrc, vimrc, and screenrc in ~/.shell-dev-env/env/.
-3. You could enable vundle in ~/.vimrc file
+3. The deploy.sh will append ~/.shell-dev-env/rc/* to your ~/.bashrc, ~/.vimrc, and ~/.screernc separately.

 Handy Utilities
 ===================